Loading figure…

 “Warnock said, 'Georgia is dead last when it comes to women and their access to healthcare.'”

-Why: Sponsoring the Kira Johnson Act, which aims to improve maternal health services, directly supports the stated position of expanding access to healthcare and enhancing maternal health.
+Why: Sponsoring the Kira Johnson Act, which aims to improve maternal health services, directly advances the stated position of expanding access to healthcare.

 View source →Mar 5, 2026 · Congress.gov